 By Guest Writer, Lauren Bailey

-For several years now, I’ve actively participated in a local literacy organization, which aims at teaching ESL to recent immigrants.
-Although I’ve tutored and taught children before, this was my first experience teaching only adults.
+For several years now, I’ve actively participated in a local literacy organization, which aims at teaching reading to recent immigrants.
+Although I’ve tutored and taught children before, this was my first experience teaching adults.
 And what a learning experience it was!
 This particular organization allowed volunteer teachers to use whatever methods they thought best.
 Input from the class—that is, teaching adult learners what they wanted to learn specifically—was key in crafting lesson plans.
 Based on my experiences, this is what I’ve learned when teaching adults how to read and write in English:

 Tips for Teaching ESL Adult Learners